groovy-sky/backstage-bootstrap/README.md

 ### 1. Scaffold a Backstage Application

-Run the scaffolding script to create a new Backstage app:
+Run the scaffolding script to create a new Backstage app (it pulls a Node image and runs `npx` inside Docker/Podman, so no local Node.js/Yarn install is required):

 ```bash
 ./scripts/create_backstage_app.sh
 ```

 This script will:
-- Create a new Backstage app using `npx @backstage/create-app@latest`
+- Create a new Backstage app using `npx @backstage/create-app@latest` inside Docker/Podman
 - Place the app in the `backstage-app/` directory (excluded from git)
 - Prompt you for an app name (default: `backstage-app`)
+- Respect `BACKSTAGE_CREATE_IMAGE` if you want to use a different Node base image

 ### 2. Build and Run Docker Image Locally

-Build the Backstage backend Docker image and test it locally:
+Build the Backstage backend Docker image (no host Node.js/Yarn required) and test it locally:

 ```bash
 ./scripts/build_and_run_docker.sh
 ```

 This script will:
-- Build the Backstage backend bundle
+- Run the entire Backstage build inside Docker using the multi-stage `backstage/Dockerfile`
-- Create a Docker image using the provided Dockerfile
+- Create a Docker image using the app located under `backstage-app/`
 - Optionally run the container locally on port 7007

+> Want to run the Docker build manually?
+Use (`docker` or `podman`):
+>
+> ```bash
+> docker build -f backstage/Dockerfile -t backstage:latest --build-arg APP_DIR=backstage-app .
+> ```
+> (Replace `docker` with `podman` if that's your runtime.)

+> The scripts automatically pick `docker` first and fall back to `podman`.
+To override, set `CONTAINER_RUNTIME=docker|podman` before running them.

 ### 3. Deploy to Azure Container Apps